Skip to main content

 M.S.Ed., University of Pennsylvania

-Shiojima co-authored the IES Abroad MAP (Model Assessment Practice) for Language & Intercultural Communication (2011, first edition) for IES Abroad.
-Shiojima served for 2008-2011 as the Co-Chair of the Council on Language Instruction, the overarching organization of language instructors at Northwestern that advises on language pedagogy issues and promotes professional development of language instructors.
+Her scholarly interests include second language writing instruction, study abroad, and teacher development.
+Shiojima is the co-author of the IES Abroad MAP (Model Assessment Practice) for Language & Intercultural Communication (2011, first edition).
+From 2008 to 2011, she served as Co-Chair of the Council on Language Instruction at Northwestern, the overarching organization of language faculty that advises on language pedagogy and supports the professional development of language instructors.